-A second breach occurred at 7am when the water undermined of the five of the LVT’s and they were swept away.
+A second breach occurred at 7 am when the water swept away five of the LVT’s.
 The Peterborough Citizen and Advertiser reported the tanks whirled away like matchsticks.
-Three of the tanks were sucked down into the 28 foot hole created by the original breach.
-In the image below the water can be seen rushing back from Spalding and onto the fenland beyond.
+Three of the tanks were sucked down into the 28-foot hole created by the original breach.

 Saturday 12 April 1947